Xiaomi 15: Battery and charging

-The Xiaomi 15 series features a silicon-carbon batteries, which has higher energy density compared to the lithium-ion batteries.
+The Xiaomi 15 series features a silicon-carbon batteries, which has higher energy density compared to the lithium-ion batteries but may degrade faster.
 That allows manufacturers to include batteries with bigger capacity in smartphones without changing their size.

 The battery of the Xiaomi 15 Pro has a capacity of 6100 mAh, while the battery of the Xiaomi 15 has a capacity of 5240 mAh in the global market and 5400 mAh in the Chinese market, and the battery of the Xiaomi 15 Ultra has a capacity of 5410 mAh in the global market and 6000 mAh in the Chinese market.

 All three models support 90W wired and 50W wireless charging.
 They include Xiaomi's proprietary Surge P3 charging chipset and Surge G2 battery management system for optimized power efficiency.

 Software

 The Xiaomi 15 series run on Xiaomi HyperOS 2, which is based on Android 15.
 It includes various optimizations for system fluidity and battery management, while offering deep integration with Xiaomi's ecosystem of devices.